Easter Tuesday: Liturgical observances

+Eastern Christianity

+Western Christianity

+In Western Christianity, Easter Tuesday is the third day of Eastertide, as well as the third day in the Octave of Easter.

+In the Lutheran Churches, the Gospel for Easter Tuesday concerns St. Luke's account of Jesus' disciples in the Upper Room.

+In Western Christianity, since Easter is between 22 March and 25 April, Easter Tuesday can be between 24 March and 27 April respectively.

 Cultural observances

 Australia and New Zealand

-Easter Tuesday is a normal working day in all Australian states and territories except Tasmania, where it is a legal holiday for certain workers, generally the Public Service and banks.
+Easter Tuesday is a normal working day in all Australian states and territories except Tasmania, where it is a legal holiday for certain workers, generally the Public Service.
 Historically, when the Australian academic year was divided into three terms, Easter Tuesday was an extension of the Easter break within Term 1 in Sydney to allow children to attend the Sydney Royal Easter Show.
 Under the current four-term system, it is common for Easter Tuesday to fall within the regular school holidays at the end of Term 1.

 Easter Tuesday is not a public holiday in New Zealand, but in the public education sector it is a mandatory holiday.
 Easter Tuesday was a public holiday in Australia and New Zealand in 2000 by happenstance as it coincided with ANZAC Day, and in 2011 as a substitute holiday as Easter Monday and ANZAC Day coincided.